-KZN Northern Growth Corridor Bookmark has been added
+KZN Northern Growth Corridor has been saved

 KZN Northern Growth Corridor

 Dube Tradeport as an International Development Zone

 Dube TradePort as an Industrial Development Zone (IDZ), provides significant incentives for both foreign and international investors